yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `dynamic_timeout`: [Experimental] Configurations for dynamic timeout mechanism, which adjusts the timeout for each task based on the average time taken for successful tasks.
   - `enable`: Whether to enable dynamic timeout.
 Default is `false`.
   - `ratio`: The timeout for each task is dynamically set to `average_time_per_success_task * ratio`.
 Default is `3.0`.
+- `runner_state_report_interval`: Workflow runner report interval (in seconds).
+If set to a value greater than `0`, the workflow runner will periodically report its status to the main explorer process and print it in the command line for monitoring.
+Default is `0`, meaning this feature is disabled.
+If you want to use this feature, it is recommended to set it to `10` seconds or longer to minimize performance impact.

 ---